amacaluso/SSB-VAE/README.md

 ```

 At the end of the computation, the csv files containing the results are generated according to the *-o*
 parameter.
-Finally the script post_processing.py collect all the csv and save a csv havinf the same format
+Finally the script post_processing.py collects all the csv and save a new csv having the same format
- of the two table reported in the paper
+ of the two table reported in the paper.

 ## References
 <a id="1">[1]</a>